gjlander/web-dev-exercises/templates/file-upload-start/README.md

   - Set the preview image based on the upload file rather than a string.
 The [createObjectURL](https://developer.mozilla.org/en-US/docs/Web/API/URL/createObjectURL_static) method may be of interest
   - inside of `setForm` conditionally check if the `e.target.type === 'file'`, and set the `image` to the first file (see the [docs](https://developer.mozilla.org/en-US/docs/Web/API/File_API/Using_files_from_web_applications#accessing_selected_files) for some help)
 - Update `handleSubmit`
-  - Create a `FormData` object and pass that to `updateUser` instead of the raw state (hint: the [FormData constructor](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) can take an HTML form element as an argument - the target of a `submit` event is a a form)
+  - Create a `FormData` object and pass that to `updateUser` instead of the raw state (hint: the [FormData constructor](https://developer.mozilla.org/en-US/docs/Web/API/FormData/FormData) can take an HTML form element as an argument - the target of a `submit` event is a form)
 - update the `updateUser` function
   - since we are sending `FormData` in the body, remove the `JSON` headers, and do not `stringify` the body